pavredd/proxmox-homelab/README.md

    - User account from the `LabUsers` OU was used to log in and validate domain authentication.
 3. **Testing Role:**
    - Served as a controlled endpoint for validating GPO enforcement.
-   - Used as a target system for attack simulations from Kali Linux (RDP brute force, SMB brute force, ICMP flood) to validate firewall and IDS/IPS effectiveness.
+   - Used as a target system for attack simulations from Kali Linux (RDP brute force, SMB enumeration, ICMP flood) to validate firewall and IDS/IPS effectiveness.

 ### Kali Linux (Attacker VM)